-However, “enforcement” has some nuance.
-DMARC enforcement requires a policy of quarantine or reject for your organizational domain and all its subdomains; and the percentage setting, if used, must be set to 100.
+The term “enforcement” has some nuance.
+DMARC enforcement requires a policy of quarantine or reject for your organizational domain and all its subdomains.
+The percentage setting (if used) must be set to 100.

 Why this insistence on subdomains being at enforcement?
-Because any subdomain, no matter how obscure, is a potential vector for impersonation.
+Because any subdomain—no matter how obscure—is a potential vector for impersonation.

 DMARC has a very explicit set of rules for how to handle subdomain policies.

-If a message fails authentication—either because it fails SPF or DKIM, or because the “From” field doesn’t match the domain authenticated by SPF or DKIM—then the mail receiver takes action on that message based on the DMARC record’s stated policy.
+If a message fails authentication—either because it fails SPF or DKIM or because the “From” field doesn’t match the domain authenticated by SPF or DKIM—then the mail receiver takes action on that message based on the DMARC record’s stated policy.

-The basic policy tags
+Basic policy tags

 Domain owners use the DMARC p tag to specify the policy they’d like mail receivers to apply to any messages that fail authentication.

-If they leave it at the default setting, p=none, they will receive DMARC reports but they will be unprotected from spoofing.
+If they leave it at the default setting, p=none, they will receive DMARC reports, but they will be unprotected from spoofing.
 The p=none setting tells receivers to treat messages that fail authentication exactly the same as those that pass authentication—in other words, deliver them normally.

 Enforcement means using a policy of p=quarantine (which tells receivers to put any messages failing authentication into spam) or p=reject (which tells receivers to delete those messages entirely).

-It uses the exact same syntax as the p tag. sp=none tells mail receivers that, whatever policy has been specified for the organizational domain, they should use a policy of “none” for subdomains.
+It uses the same syntax as the p tag. sp=none tells mail receivers that, whatever policy has been specified for the organizational domain, they should use a policy of “none” for subdomains.

 sp=quarantine tells receivers to quarantine failing messages from subdomains, and sp=reject tells them to reject them.

-How this works in practice
+How DMARC policy tags work in practice

 This may all seem obvious, but we frequently see unprotected subdomains in the wild, which can neuter the anti-impersonation and anti-fraud value of bringing DMARC to enforcement.